Arca/Documentation

 Settlement behavior depends on realm type:

-• Demo / development / testing: Auto-mints simulated tokens and settles within seconds.
+• Development: Auto-mints simulated tokens and settles within seconds.

 • Production: Creates a deposit intent with a poolAddress.
 The operation stays pending until real USDC arrives on-chain.